-TL;DR: Here’s how to delete or deactivate your Facebook, Instagram, and Twitter accounts.
+TL;DR: Here’s how to deactivate your Facebook, Instagram, and Twitter accounts.

 Social media transformed dramatically in the last few years, changing from a digital place to form connections into something broader and more diverse.
 But recently, it also became toxic and convoluting.

-If you’ve decided to leave it all behind for some peace of mind, you can opt to delete or deactivate your social media accounts.
+If you’ve decided to leave it all behind for some peace of mind, you can opt to just deactivate your social media accounts.
 And we’re here to show you how.

 Bear in mind that deleting your account would mean you will permanently lose your profile, all your photos, and videos, your memories.
-So backup accordingly.
+So I suggest you backup accordingly.

 How to permanently delete or deactivate your Facebook account